Vernon Cracknell: Early life

 Cracknell was born in Auckland on 30 May 1912.
 He was educated at Auckland Grammar School and Kings College before qualifying as an accountant.
 In 1934 he left Auckland and moved to Northland and later married in 1949.
 He established his own accountancy firm in Kerikeri in 1951.

 Later, he became involved in politics through the Social Credit Party, a group dedicated to the social credit theory of monetary reform.
 He made his entry into politics in local government in 1950 when he was elected a member of the Bay of Islands Harbour Board and became the board's chairman in 1953.

 Biography

 Political career

 In the 1960 election, Cracknell contested the seat of Hobson in Northland.
 He placed second, pushing the Labour Party candidate into third place, and won more votes than any other Social Credit candidate.
 The area had previously been receptive to social credit theory – the Social Credit Party had placed second in the 1954 election, and Harold Rushworth of the credit-influenced Country Party had held the Northland seat (then called Bay of Islands) for three terms, from 1928 to 1938.
-At the 1962 party conference he was elected president of the party and was then appointed the leader of the party.
+At the party conference in May 1962 he was elected president of the party.
+The party was without a permanent leader (which it often was outside of election years) and Cracknell became the main spokesperson for the party as its de facto leader.
+He was elected the official leader of the party at the 1963 party conference.
 At the 1963 election he was ahead after the initial election night count by 12 votes.
 However after special votes were included his small majority was surpassed by the incumbent MP, Logan Sloane of the National Party.

+As leader, Cracknell attempted to turn Social Credit into a more professional political organisation.
+He instigated a more centralised administrative structure and in 1964 the positions of party leader and deputy leader were made permanent to make the party more stable.
+Membership increased under his leadership reaching 7,000 members becoming the second biggest party in terms of membership (overtaking National and just slightly behind Labour).
+This was achieved by effective mid-parliamentary term publicity campaigns.